KjetilIN/Renewable-Energy-REST-API/readme.md

     }
 ```

-### **To Delete a notification:** <br>
+## Deleting a notification subscription: <br>

-There is not hard to delete a webhook.
-Simply use the Webhook ID in the url as shown below.
-ID has to be given to be able to delete.
-Do this by sending a DELETE request;
+To delete a webhook, send a DELETE request to the following endpoint, including the ID of the webhook in the URL:

 ```
 REQUEST: DELETE
-PATH: /energy/v1/notifications/{id_of_the_webhook}
+PATH: /energy/v1/notifications/{webhook_id}
 ```
 <br>
 Look at the status code for how the request for deletion went.
 If the status was: <br>